lzhangup/pg-resources/index.md

 - You can find many books [here](https://z-lib.org).
 Please search "the Z-library project " to find the most usable link in case this one does not work.

-- Read this book many times to improve your English writing: [The Elements of Style (2011) by William Strunk, Chris Hong.pdf](The Elements of Style (2011) by William Strunk, Chris Hong.pdf)
+- Read this book over and over to improve your English writing: [The Elements of Style (2011) by William Strunk, Chris Hong.pdf](The Elements of Style (2011) by William Strunk, Chris Hong.pdf)